clearlinux/distribution/contributing.md

  2. Generate an autospec directory for the software package using the [autospec](https://clearlinux.org/documentation/clear-linux/guides/maintenance/autospec#example-2-build-a-new-rpm) tooling on Clear Linux.
  3. Create a new git repository in the folder containing the autospec package workspace.
  4. Create a single patch file using [`git-format-patch`](https://git-scm.com/docs/git-format-patch).[1]
- 5. Email the patch that adds the suggested package for consideration to [dev@lists.clearlinux.org](mailto:dev@lists.clearlinux.org).
+ 5. Submit the patch through [Clear Linux Distribution issues on GitHub](https://github.com/clearlinux/distribution/issues).
  6. Include suggestions for which bundle(s) the package should be added to and any ideas for tests that would be relevant.

 If accepted, the Clear Linux team will add the package to Clear Linux OS and make the repository available at: https://github.com/clearlinux-pkgs